ondrovic/ollama-git-commit/README.md

 - 🛡️ **Type-Safe Configuration**: Configuration commands now feature improved type safety and robust error handling, especially for nested key assignment and config source tracking.
 TypeScript errors related to config updates are now prevented by design.
 - 📦 **Version Change Detection**: Detects and reports version changes in both `package.json` and `package-lock.json` for full transparency.
 This helps catch accidental mismatches or manual edits that could cause inconsistencies between the two files.
 - ⚡ **Auto-Commit with SSH Agent Support**: Auto-commit works seamlessly with 1Password SSH agent and other SSH agents, as long as the agent is running and the environment is inherited.
 If you use 1Password, ensure the 1Password CLI is running and SSH_AUTH_SOCK is set.
-- 🔄 **Smart Auto-Staging**: The `--auto-stage` flag runs the full staging script (`bun run stage`) which formats, lints, tests, and stages files, ensuring code quality before commit.
+- 🔄 **Smart Auto-Staging**: The `--auto-stage` flag runs the full staging script (`bun run stage`) which formats, lints, tests, and stages files, then exits.
+No commit is made.
-- 🤖 **Intelligent Auto-Commit**: The `--auto-commit` flag runs the full staging script first, then commits with an AI-generated message, providing a complete workflow from staging to committing.
+- 🤖 **Intelligent Auto-Commit**: The `--auto-commit` flag runs the full staging script, generates a commit message, and commits the currently staged files with the selected message.
+Staging is only done once, before message generation.

 ## 🚀 Installation